 Loans that have been restructured due to deterioration in the borrower's financial position and where the Company has made concessions that it would not otherwise consider.
-Once the loan is restructured it remains in this category independent of satisfactory performance after restructuring.
-Currently, the Company has no renegotiated loans.
+Once the loan is restructured it remains in this category for 12 months independent of satisfactory performance after restructuring.
+Currently, the Company has \$547,659 in loans which have been re-negotiated (2014: \$0).